sythanhho/quotes/index.md

 # Quotes
 >"Pain is inevitable.
 Suffering is optional."
+> - Haruki Murakami
 >"Play is the highest form of research."
+> - Albert Einstein